Enforcing stationarity through the prior in vector autoregressions: Introduction

-In this paper we propose a modification of the AK-parameterisation which allows various structural forms of the partial autocorrelation matrices to be preserved when they are mapped to $(\matr{A}_1, \ldots, \matr{A}_p) \in M_{m \times m}(\mathbb{R})^p$.
-This, in turn, facilitates construction of prior distributions for $(\matr{A}_1, \ldots, \matr{A}_p)$ that encourage shrinkage towards meaningful parametric structures.
-In particular, we describe a prior which is exchangeable with respect to the order of the elements in the observation vector.
-This is likely to be a useful representation of prior beliefs in a wide variety of applications where the modeller does not have information, \textit{a priori}, to distinguish between the $m$ time series.
-We also show how a simple bijective transformation of the RML-parameters from $\mathcal{S}^{+ \, p}_m \times \mathcal{O}(m)^p$ to $M_{m \times m}(\mathbb{R})^p$ allows assignment of a ``vague'' prior and straightforward computational inference.
+In this paper we propose a different reparameterization and prior for the parameters of a stationary VAR process.
+Like in \citet{AK86}, the new parameters are constructed through two mappings: first to a set of (interpretable) partial autocorrelation matrices $\matr{P}_1, \ldots, \matr{P}_p$ and then to a set of unconstrained square matrices $\matr{A}_1, \ldots, \matr{A}_p$.
+Our reparameterization differs, however, by facilitating the preservation of certain symmetries in the first mapping and the interpretability of the partial autocorrelation matrices in the second mapping.
+This allows construction of prior distributions for $(\matr{A}_1, \ldots, \matr{A}_p)$ which encourage shrinkage towards meaningful parametric structures.
+In particular, we describe a prior that is exchangeable with respect to the order of the elements in the observation vector.
+This is likely to be a useful representation of prior beliefs in a variety of applications where the modeller does not have information, \textit{a priori}, to distinguish between the $m$ time series.
+We also present an inferential scheme that allows computational inference to be carried out using Euclidean Hamiltonian Monte Carlo, implemented by the probabilistic programming software Stan \citep[][]{CGH17}.
+This facilitates straightforward extension and adaptation by users in the wide-variety of fields in which vector autoregressions are used.
+The main contributions of the paper are therefore two-fold: first, a reparameterization and prior for stationary VARs that allows the incorporation of meaningful initial beliefs; and second, routine implementation of computational inference using standard probabilistic programming software.

-The remainder of this paper is organised as follows.
-In Section~\ref{sec:reparam} we describe our reparameterisation of the parameters of a stationary \VAR{m}{p} model and the structural forms that are preserved under the mapping from partial autocorrelation matrices to unconstrained square matrices.
-Section~\ref{sec:prior} details some prior distributions over unconstrained Euclidean space, along with their properties, and outlines a number of examples representing different beliefs about the structure of the partial autocorrelations.
-In Section~\ref{sec:posterior}, calculation of the likelihood and posterior are discussed, along with the use of Hamiltonian Monte Carlo for computational inference.
-Section~\ref{sec:application} describes an application to a macroeconomic time series and compares posterior predictive inference under the stationary prior to inference obtained under standard prior distributions from the literature where stationarity is not enforced.
-Finally, we offer some conclusions and avenues for further research in Section~\ref{sec:discussion}.